Tony-Liou/C-Language-Introduction/README.txt

 ### The css files are reference to W3C(World Wide Web Consortium).
 	Version of all css files is css3.

 ### The js folder contains pure javascript files.
-In other words, there are
-	not any jQuery, Angular.js, Node.js, etc. No javascript libirary.

-## The images folder contains some icons are used to decorate the website
+## The images folder contains some icons that are used to decorate the website
 	so that users can browse it intuitively.

-## The SVG folder contains all Scalable Vector Graphics belong to
+## The SVG folder contains Scalable Vector Graphics corresponding to
-	individual chapter.
+	individual chapters.
-	All svg files were made by AI(Adobe Illustrator CC).
+	All svg files were made by AI(Adobe Illustrator).

 # Copyright and licensing information